webcomics/dosage/doc/web/content/comics/ComicFury_Goldrushdynllewcomics_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">Short weekly strips about the adventures of Alistair and Sam as they try to get rich quick from War-time relics buried around the Forest of Dean.
 There's gunna be blood, sweat and a bit of sex.
 Just for the mature factor!
-No requests on story but input is appreciated.
+Requests on story will now be accepted!
 Written and artwork by Alex 'Dyn Llew' Thomas.</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://goldrush-dynllewcomics.webcomic.ws/" size="40"/></td>